Amsterdam/signals/docs/application-design.md

   of the data model, and fires of `DjangoSignal`s for the various update events, it does not enforce the status update rules.
 These update rules are checked at the serializer layer, and defined in `singals.apps.signals.workflow`.
-* User permission checks are implemented using Djang Rest Framework Permission classes in the views layer.
-These DRF Permissions in turn use normal Django Permissions.

 ### External integrations: Sigmax/CityControl